Bonekyaw/node-express-sql-graphql/README.md

 `ture, "admin"` === `false, "user", "supplier"`
 `false, "user"` === `true, "admin", "supplier"`

-`true, user, "admin"` In these parameters, admin param is an instance model of the database table.
+`true, user, "admin"` In these parameters, user param is an instance model of the database table.

 In this graphql starter kit,
 utility functions are used for authentication & authorization.